This post may contain affiliate links. Please read our disclosure policy.

 Let it adjust to room temperature first, then place it in an airtight container and pop it into the freezer, where it’ll stay fresh for up to 3 months.
 To enjoy later, just remove it from the freezer and let it thaw to room temperature.

-How To Serve Butternut Squash Puree
+What To Serve With Butternut Squash Puree

 A floral bowl is filled with puree and leafy green garnish.